spyduck007/LogAnalyzer/README.md

 ### Web Brute Force Detection

 Web brute force attacks are detected based on **request concentration**:

-- A high number of HTTP requests
+- A large number of HTTP requests
 - Targeting a small number of resources
 - Within a short time window

-This approach was chosen after observing that HTTP status codes alone were unreliable indicators of authentication failure in real traffic.
+This approach was chosen after observing that HTTP status codes alone were unreliable indicators of failed authentication in real traffic.

 ---

 ### Web Scanning Detection

-Web scanning activity is detected based on **resource diversity**:
+Web scanning behavior is detected based on **resource diversity**:

 - A high number of distinct URLs
 - Within a short time window
 - Originating from a single source IP

-This behavior is distinct from brute force attacks, which typically focus on a small set of endpoints.
+This behavior is distinct from brute force attacks, which usually focus on a small number of endpoints.

 ---

 ### SSH Brute Force Detection

-SSH brute force attacks are detected using connection-level behavior:
+SSH brute force attacks are detected using connection-level metadata:

 - Repeated SSH connection attempts
 - Low success ratio
-- Short-lived or low-byte sessions
+- Short-lived or low-byte connections

-Authentication success is inferred from connection metadata rather than payload inspection.
+Authentication success is inferred from connection behavior rather than payload inspection.

 ---

 ## Results

-Using conservative, interpretable thresholds, the system detected:
+Using conservative and explainable thresholds, the system detected:

 - 32 web brute force windows
 - Web scanning activity across multiple windows
 - 4 SSH brute force windows

-These results reflect high-confidence attack clusters rather than exhaustive detection.
+These detections represent high-confidence attack clusters rather than exhaustive detection.

 ---